 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate (usually the funeral home, mortuary, or crematory) to order them for you at the time of the death.
 If you're the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the New Jersey Department of Health.
-From the website, you can download a mail-in order form or order death certificates online.
+If you need to order copies of a death certificate later, visit the website of the New Jersey Department of Health.
+From there, you'll find options to order death certificates online, in person, by phone, or using a mail-in order form.

-To order certified copies of a death certificate, you must provide an acceptable form of identification, such as a government issued photo ID.
+To order certified copies of a death certificate, you must provide an acceptable form of identification, such as a government-issued photo ID.
 The first certified copy of a New Jersey death certificate costs $25; additional copies ordered at the same time cost $2 each.
+Online and rush orders will incur extra fees.

 In New Jersey, certified copies of a death certificate may be issued only to the following individuals or agencies: